The word Happiness means different things to different people. Same word, different meanings. Yet, happiness is no illusion.

 Ori's shows combine the art of Magic with the science of Happiness leaving audiences thrilled, laughing and amazed.
 A truly magical entertainment for events!

-Private and Corporate events, trade show promotions, conferences, wedding anniversary party s, bar and bat mitzvah celebrations turn into wonder-filled events that people remember with joy and excitement.
+Private and Corporate events, trade show promotions, conferences, wedding anniversary parties, bar and bat mitzvah celebrations turn into wonder-filled events that people remember with joy and excitement.

 Ori Ashkenazy studied magic at the Academy of Magical Arts, has performed in New York’s longest running magic show “Monday Night Magic” and in the world-famous Magic Castle in Los Angeles, California.
 With over 20 years of experience in the art and business of creating wonder all over the world working in versatile venues such as hotels, cruise-ships, trade-shows, night-clubs, showrooms and corporate events, so don’t be surprised you keep being surprised!